CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 * Remove the plate from the magnet, gently add 11 ul of Elution Buffer to each well.
 Mix thoroughly by pipetting up and down 10 times.
 You will have to work to get the dried beads off the side of the well and resuspended in the buffer.
 * Incubate the plate at RT for 2 minutes.
 * Place the sample on the magnet for 2 minutes.
+* Transfer 8.5 uL of the supernatant from each well to a new PCR plate to continue with Step 2 below.
+* There are ~2.5 uL of supernatant still in old plate with the beads, use this to do RNA High Sensitivity TapeStation to check if the rRNA is depleted.

+{% include note.html content="If the rRNA is not depleted, go back to Step 1 with RNA samples." %}

 ## Step 2: fragment RNA

 This is a non-enzymatic and uses heat and divalent metal cations (magnesium or zinc) to fragment your RNA.
 If your starting RNA was degraded, you can shorten the the length of time used in the Elu2Frag Program, or skip the fragmentation step altogether.

-* Transfer 8.5 uL of the supernatant from each well to a new PCR plate.
+* Work with 8.5 uL of the supernatant in the new PCR plate.
 * Add 8.5 uL Elute, Prime, Fragment High mix to each well.
 Mix by pipetting up and down 10 times.
 * Place the wells in the thermocyler and run the Elu2Frag program.